andrewhill157/personal-website/draft_posts/2019-4-23-dimensionality-reduction-for-scatac-data.md

 However, one thing that scATAC-seq currently lacks relative to scRNA-seq is a common feature set across datasets.
 If all groups were to report matrices of counts in 5kb intervals (or some agreed-upon length), any two datasets could easily be combined.
 Peak matrices are inherently sample-specific which means that comparing two datasets would require having access to BAM files (or something similar) in order to generate matrices across common sets of features.

-Here I show that at least for the two datases mentioned above, when matching the cells used as input to the analysis, peaks and windows serve as equally useful features (which makes the case for using windows in my opinion, at least in this context).
+Here I show that at least for the two datases mentioned above, when matching the cells used as input to the analysis, peaks and windows serve as fairly comparable useful features.
+More comprehensive assessment would be required to say if either is better here in my view.

 ### Mouse whole brain and PFC
 <img src="/images/posts/2019-4-23-dimensionality-reduction-for-scatac-data/mouse.peaks_vs_windows.png" alt="mouse_peaks_vs_windows" width="100%">